 Baby Doge Coin (BabyDoge): What It Is, What It’s Worth and Whether You Should Invest

-It does not come as a surprise to anyone that Baby Dogecoin is creating so much hype.
-It was launched on June 1, 2021, and saw a 1,000% price spike within just two weeks of that date.
+It does not come as a surprise to anyone that baby doge coin is creating so much hype.
+It was launched on June 1, 2021 and saw a 1,000% price spike within just two weeks of that date.
 By the third week, it had a market cap of a whopping $200 million, and in the fourth week, there were 160,000 holders of the coin.

-Seeing its speedy rise to the surface, it’s evident that buyers are taking an interest in Baby Dogecoin.
+Seeing its speedy rise to the surface, it’s evident that buyers are taking an interest in baby doge coin.
 But is it worth the investment?
-Should you stay away from this momentary fad, or is Baby Dogecoin here for the long haul?
+Should you stay away from this momentary fad, or is baby doge coin here for the long haul?
 Find out below.

 What Is Baby Doge Coin?

-Being a deflationary token, Baby Dogecoin has been designed to get scarce with time.
-Whereas some crypto teams simply destroy coins to limit the number of coins in circulation, Baby Doge also adds coins to holders’ wallets each time they make a transaction, and some coins are added to the decentralized exchange Pancake Swap as part a liquidity pair.
+As a hyper-deflationary token, baby doge coin has been designed to become more scarce over time.
+Whereas some crypto teams simply destroy coins to limit the number of coins in circulation, baby doge adds coins to holders’ wallets each time they make a transaction, and some coins are added to the decentralized exchange PancakeSwap as part a liquidity pair.